Checkout Periods for Students:

 When is a Reference librarian available to help me?

-Generally the library is staffed by a professional librarian between the hours of 8:00 a.m. and 6:00 p.m.
+Generally the library is staffed by a professional librarian between the hours of 8:00 a.m. and 5:00 p.m.
 Mondays -Thursdays and between 8:00 a.m. and 5:00 p.m. on Fridays.
-You can email Dr. Mirtz with a question at email@example.com.
+You can email either Kelley Weber (firstname.lastname@example.org) or Kate Wise (email@example.com) with a question.

 How do I access the KWU databases off campus?